Jacques Padet*, Sadik Kakac**

-This guide has been prepared for authors of abstracts of poster papers to be presented at the ICHMT International Symposium on Radiative Transfer to be held in Istanbul, Turkey, on 20-25 June 2004.
+This guide has been prepared for authors of abstracts of papers to be presented at the ICHMT International Symposium on “Transient Convective Heat and Mass Transfer in Single and Two-Phase Flows” to be held in Cesme, Turkey, on 17-22 August, 2003.
 It provides rules for the preparation of the extended abstracts that will be distributed to participants at registration, and has been written in accordance with these requirements (except for its length).
-Authors are requested to follow these guidelines to achieve uniformity in the presentation of the Book of Poster Abstracts.
+Authors are requested to follow these guidelines to achieve uniformity in the presentation of the Book of Abstracts.

-Special instructions if using a computer or word processor
+Special instructions for using a computer or word processor

 Layout of the abstract